SalamiSimon/AndRoot-Root-Helper/README.md

 ## Usage

-AndRoot-Root-Helper provides a set of commands to perform various tasks related to rooting your device.
+AndRoot-Root-Helper provides a user-friendly UI that perform various tasks related to rooting your device.
 Here are some of the common commands:

 - `adb-bootloader`: Reboots your device into bootloader/fastboot mode.
 - `adb-pull <source> <destination>`: Pulls a file or directory from your device to your computer.